 There is a vast body of literature on solitons in mathematics, physics, and engineering; see, \eg, \cite{ablowitz2006sai,faddeev2007hmi,mollenauer2006sof,hasegawa1995solitons,singer1996spc} and references therein.
 Classical, path-averaged and dispersion-managed fundamental 1-solitons are well-studied in fiber optics \cite{mollenauer2006sof}.
-The existence of optical $N$-soliton pulses in optical fibers is also well known \cite{mollenauer2006sof}; this previous work is mostly confined to the pulse-propagation properties of $N$-solitons, is usually limited to small $N$ (\eg, $N=2,3$), or focusses on specific isolated $N$-solitons (\eg, pulses of the form $A\sech(t)$).
+The existence of optical $N$-soliton pulses in optical fibers is also well known \cite{mollenauer2006sof}; this previous work is mostly confined to the pulse-propagation properties of $N$-solitons, is usually limited to small $N$ (\eg, $N=2,3$), or focuses on specific isolated $N$-solitons (\eg, pulses of the form $A\sech(t)$).
 Signal processing problems (\eg , detection and estimation) involving soliton signals in the Toda lattice and other models have been considered by Singer \cite{singer1996spc}.
-There is also a related work by Hasegawa and Nyu, ``eigenvalue communication'' \cite{hasegawa1993ec}, which is reviewed in Section~\ref{sec:eig-com}, after NFDM is explained.
+There is also a related work by Hasegawa and Nyu, ``eigenvalue communication'' \cite{hasegawa1993ec}, which is reviewed and compared with our approach in Section~\ref{sec:eig-com}, after NFDM is explained.

 While a fundamental soliton can be modulated, detected and analyzed in the time domain, $N$-solitons are best understood via their spectrum in the complex plane.
 In this paper, these pulses are obtained by implementing a simplified inverse NFT at the transmitter using the Darboux transform and are demodulated at the receiver by recovering their spectral content using the forward NFT.
-Since the spectral parameters of a multisoliton naturally do not interact with one another (at least in the absence of noise), there is potentially a great advantage in directly modulating these non-interacting degrees-of-freedom.
+Since the spectral parameters of a multi-soliton naturally do not interact with one another (at least in the absence of noise), there is potentially a great advantage in directly modulating these non-interacting degrees-of-freedom.
 Sending an $N$-soliton train for large $N$ and detecting it at the receiver---a daunting task in the time domain due to the interaction of the individual components---can be efficiently accomplished, with the help of the NFT, in the nonlinear frequency domain.